Panopto

-Company History
+History

 According to Burns, the idea for the company came to the founders in 2002 as the cost of storing video images on computer became cheaper than storing the same footage on videotape.
 Winney, as the founding CEO, and Guttman formally incorporated the company in 2007.
 Winney spearheaded the 'Socrates Project' whereby the company provided the software for free but charged for support.
 The company quickly signed up over 400 major universities (largely in the U.S.) allowing it to compete effectively with larger and better capitalized companies such as Echo 360 and Sonic Foundry.
 Panopto software has, since that point, offered the recording of university lectures and business presentations, the streaming of live events, the managing of video libraries, the capability of video search, and other knowledge management services.

 By 2008 over 100,000 lectures had been viewed via Panopto lecture capturing technology.
 In 2009 the company announced that it had partnered with Moodle's open source project to provide its lecture capturing software to over twenty million users worldwide.
 In 2010 Macmillan Publishers announced a partnership with Panopto to produce a software called Panopto Fusion, which allowed individual professors to utilize lecture capture software if their institutions had not yet partnered with the company.
-In 2011, Pearson Education announced it would sell Panopto products to its customer base,.
+In 2011, Pearson Education announced it would sell Panopto products to its customer base.
 In addition to its lecture capturing software Focus, the company also offers tools that allow videos to be searched, viewed, and edited on the Internet.